Friday, 13 July 2012

 Sudden Infant Death Syndrome (SIDS), more commonly referred to as cot death, is a terrible phenomenon whereby babies die suddenly (usually while sleeping) for no obvious reason.
 An explanation is found for less than half of all deaths that occur.
 Every year, 300 babies die as a result of cot death.

-According to the Foundation for the Study of Infant Deaths, (FSID), which supports most of the research into cot death in the UK, the risk is higher in families living in difficult circumstances or for children of smokers.
+According to the Lullaby Foundation, formally the Foundation for the Study of Infant Deaths, (FSID), which supports most of the research into cot death in the UK, the risk is higher in families living in difficult circumstances or for children of smokers.
 Premature and low birth-weight babies are more at risk, as are baby boys.
 Most deaths occur before the age of six months.